bazad/blanket/README.md

 1. Get the current host-level exception handler for `EXC_BAD_ACCESS` by calling `host_get_exception_ports`.
 2. Allocate a Mach port that will be the new host-level exception handler for `EXC_BAD_ACCESS`.
-3. Send the host-priv port and the Mach port we just allocated over to druid.
+3. Send the host-priv port and a send right to the Mach port we just allocated over to druid.
 4. Using our execution context in druid, make druid call `host_set_exception_ports` to register our Mach port as the host-level exception handler for `EXC_BAD_ACCESS`.

-After this stage, any `EXC_BAD_ACCESS` exception messages generated by a process without a registered exception handler will be sent to our new exception handler port.
-This will give us the task port of any crashing process, and since `EXC_BAD_ACCESS` is a recoverable exception, this time we can use those task ports.
+After this stage, any time a process accesses an invalid memory address (and also does not have a registered exception handler), an `EXC_BAD_ACCESS` exception message will be sent to our new exception handler port.
+This will give us the task port of any crashing process, and since `EXC_BAD_ACCESS` is a recoverable exception, this time we can use the task port to execute code.

 Stage 4: Getting ReportCrash's task port